| Introduction

 out when their sweet dog is arbitrarily deemed "dangerous"

+and euthanized.
 BSL exists because people are looking for an easy way out.
 It's

 easy to point fingers at a group of voiceless dogs and call them